 When valve narrowing is mild, most children have no symptoms.

-When valve narrowing is more severe, children may gradually develop symptoms such as fatigue, chest pain, shortness of breath during exercise, or fainting during exertion.
+When valve narrowing is more severe, children may gradually develop symptoms such as fatigue, chest pain, or shortness of breath or fainting during exercise.

 Infants with severe aortic valve stenosis usually become very ill within the first weeks of life.

 The diagnosis is suspected when a heart murmur is noticed during a doctor's examination and confirmed by echocardiography (ultrasonography of the heart).

 Surgery or a catheter procedure may be needed to fix the valve.
 Very abnormal valves may need to be replaced.

 (See also Overview of Heart Defects Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more .
 For this disorder in adults, see Aortic Stenosis Aortic Stenosis Aortic stenosis is a narrowing of the aortic valve opening that blocks (obstructs) blood flow from the left ventricle to the aorta.
 The most common cause in people younger than 70 years is a... read more .)